 A Loyal Customers is the ticket to profit, Ensures a brighter future, Foundation of the sustainable business.
 The objective of a business is to produce efficacy in the supply chain process by controlling the suppliers and distributors and creating a win-win situation between the manufacturer and both the streams of the chain.

 The Finished Products that come into the market place are the result of the efforts of the organization.
 The firm can manage the Supply Chain efficiently by having tight control over the procurement, production, market channels and retail.

 Globalization and Supply Chain Management

 Companies have gone global with Supply-chain Management (SCM).
 A firm can manufacture its products in one continent and market it into another part of the world.
 Globalization has changed the way of organization management and without effective implementation of Supply Chain Management (SCM) operational efficiency cannot be achieved.
-Whether it is a business endeavor, any relief program or disaster management program, only an effective Supply chain management program can produce required results.
+Whether it is a business endeavor, any relief program, or disaster management program, only an effective Supply chain management program can produce the required results.

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.